The correct way to treat trigger finger is not to cool it down

 [/aside]

-In fact, when we treat patients, [keikou]it is common for trigger finger and numbness in the hands to disappear in the process of adjusting the muscles in the lower back and buttocks without touching the fingers. [/keikou]
+In fact, when we work with people, [keikou]it is quite common for trigger finger and hand numbness to disappear during the process of adjusting the muscles in the lower back and buttocks, without touching the finger at all.[/keikou]

-• Let's go to the hospital first
+• Go to the hospital first.

 目次